mathesar-foundation/mathesar-wiki/design/specs/add-formula-column.md

 ### Parameter inputs

 The parameters have two kinds of inputs that are values and column names.
 A parameter can accept both or either.
 But the parameter that accepts both have a prefix that the user needs to select for distinguishing what type of input they have chosen.
+The columns list consists of columns with compatible data type only.
+User wont't be able to select a column that is not compatible.
 There is a painless dropdown to do so as seen below.

 ![](https://share.balsamiq.com/c/4nmcRjLxr3mHpngZxFDZfx.png)